 - Types of problems you solve

-It may be easier to do this as a team exercise and each write out what you think the organization does and compare.
+You could do this as a team exercise and have your colleagues write out what they think the organization does and compare notes.
 As part of the process, reflect on your firm’s positioning statement, if you have one.

-You’ve heard the saying, “if you try to please everyone, you end up pleasing no one.”
-There’s often a fear of missing out on a prospective client, but it’s better to narrow your target audience and let your expertise with that audience shine.
-Not only will it help differentiate your firm from the competition, prospective clients will be more likely to engage your services knowing that you really understand their business.
+Narrow your target audience and let your expertise with that audience shine.
+Not only will it help differentiate your firm from the competition, but prospective clients will be more likely to engage your services knowing that you really understand their business.

 4. Determine the how

-Again, start with a list and narrow it down.
-You don’t need to identify all the benefits, only those that will make the biggest impact and distinguish you from competitors.
+Start with a list and narrow it down to the ones that will make the biggest impact and distinguish you from competitors.

-If possible, find a succinct way to highlight some of your successes.
 Don’t be afraid to add specific details such as clients you’ve served or years of expertise.
-These are the kinds of details that distinguish you from your competitors.
+These details that distinguish you from your competitors.

 6. Create it.

 Read over your value statement and make sure you’ve addressed all three points.
 Next, be sure that your statement is clear, no longer than a few sentences, and that it differentiates you from the competition.
-Your differentiators don’t need to be completely unique, they just need to highlight something you do well that your competitors aren’t highlighting.
+Your differentiators need to highlight something you do well that your competitors aren’t highlighting.

 7. Use it.